wehlutyk/thesis/content/1-2-introduction-evolution.md

 The literature on CAT shows at least two important methods that have been used up to now.
 First, the meta-analysis of large numbers of anthropological or historical works, which has uncovered several relevant effects.
 The way portraits were painted in Europe over the centuries, for instance, has been shown to increasingly favour direct- versus oblique-gaze portraying [@morin_how_2013].
-In CAT terms, existing paintings are a collection of public representation from which younger painters learn and are inspired, creating their own mental representations of the paintings.
+In CAT terms, existing paintings are a collection of public representations from which younger painters learn and are inspired, creating their own mental representations of the paintings.
 A cultural attraction towards direct-gaze portraits (whose exact roots could be a cognitive bias, but that is not yet clear) then seems to have driven the evolution of the overall distribution of public representations painted over the centuries in Europe.
 @miton_universal_2015 also used archival analysis techniques to propose an explanation for the historical stability of the practice of bloodletting, in spite of its medical ineffectiveness.
 Exploiting similar records, @baumard_increased_2015 showed a link between the evolution of religious values and the affluence of societies in which they develop.